JSheare/TGF_and_glow_search_program/README.md

 - **'aircraft' Mode** - If the detector you are searching was deployed to an aircraft or some other high-altitude location during the search period, this is the mode that you want to use.
-It adds a special check to the short event search algorithm that filters out false alarms caused by cosmic rays.
+It adds a special check to the short event search algorithm that filters out false alarms caused by cosmic rays, and uses a more fine-grained rolling baseline in long event search algorithm.

-#### **Developer Modes:**
-The program also includes several bonus modes that are largely intended for developer use; they include:
-- **'pickle' mode** - Serializes and saves imported data for later use OR imports previously-serialized data.
+- **'pickle' Mode** - This mode serializes and saves imported data for later use OR imports previously-serialized data.

-- **'skshort' Mode** - Skips the short event search algorithm.
+- **'skshort' Mode** - This mode skips the short event search algorithm (including trace filtering).

-- **'skglow' mode** - Skips the long event search algorithm.
+- **'skglow' Mode** - This mode skips the long event search algorithm.

 ### **Enqueuing Multiple Searches:**
 If desired, several searches can be enqueued and then executed sequentially.